 You don't have to bet!

 There is no initial ante.
 If you don't like the hand you're initially dealt, you don't place a bet.
 You just fold by flipping your cards over and pushing them toward the dealer.
 You're out of that hand with no money bet.
 (There is one exception to this that you will see below.)
 This, along with the fact that it's a low-limit game, means you could spend hours at a table with $30 to $50 stack of chips.
-When you see someone playing every hand they're usually someone who doesn't know how to play casino poker.
+When you see someone playing every hand they're usually someone who doesn't know how to play online poker.

 I'll cover 7-Card Stud on this page because this is the game played most often in the Excalibur's poker room.
 The main difference between it and Hold 'Em is that in Stud, all players are dealt all cards directly to them.
 In Hold 'Em there are "flop cards" which are dealt face-up in the middle of the table and all players use these cards in their hands.
 That's why Hold 'Em is often referred to as a "community game".
 If you know how to play Stud, making the transition to Hold 'Em is an easy one.

 In 7-Card Stud you are dealt seven cards to get the best 5-card hand you can.
 You want to use the best of your five cards to make up the best poker hand you can following the traditional poker ranking of hands:

 The game starts with the dealer dealing each player two cards face down and a third card face up.
 (The dealing and subsequent betting goes in a counter-clockwise rotation like at a blackjack table.)
 Look at your two face down cards using both hands (one to lift them off the table and the other to cover them so the other players can't see what you have).

 At this point, the player with the lowest value up-card has to start the betting - usually with a $1 chip.
 This is the only time you are forced to bet and it's only done to get the betting started somewhere.